-Global need for pediatric cardiac care
+Global need for cardiac care

 Worldwide, of all human birth defects, the most common is a heart defect.
 Every 30 seconds, somewhere in the world a baby is born with a life-threatening, but highly treatable heart defect – 1.3 million children each year.
 Heart defects are also known as congenital heart disease, or CHD, a non-communicable life-threatening disease affecting millions of children all over the world.